 I haven't answered her phone call.
 I know she's nervous.
 I know she's agitated.
 I know she likes me just as much as I like her.
 And now she's wondering if I'll show up.
 But this will not happen.
-I'll call her back once I win this game.
-I have to.
+I'll call her back once I’ll win this game.
+I must.

 I push another piece forward.

 Tap!
-The sound comes as a reply to my move.
-The faster the movement comes, the more uncomfortable the opponent gets.
+The sound comes immediately as a reply to my move.
+In chess the faster the movement comes, the more uncomfortable the opponent gets.
 It's frustrating to see him answering my moves so fast.
 He's aware of what I'm about to do.
-One step ahead of me.
+He’s one step ahead of me.
 It's the way one player tells the other:

 Tap.
 He smiles again looking me straight in the eyes.